blakexcosta/simple_dic/README.md

 ## Functions and Usage

 ### new() -> Self
+This function creates a new instance of the Dictionary struct.
 ```rs
 let mut my_dict = Dictionary::new();
 ```
 ### push(&mut self, key: String, value: T) -> Result<(), String>
+Use this function to add a new key-value pair to the dictionary.
+If the key already exists, it returns an error message.
 ```rs
 let key = "name".to_string();
 let value = "John".to_string();